adaptivegenome/openge/README.md

 To get started with the codebase, check out the developer guide inside the openge/docs/ directory.

 ### License
-OpenGE is licensed under the Virginia Tech Non-Commercial Purpose License, which can be found in the openge/LICENSE.txt Copyright 2012 Virginia Bioinformatics Institute.
+OpenGE is licensed under the Virginia Tech Non-Commercial Purpose License, which can be found in the LICENSE.txt Copyright 2012 Virginia Bioinformatics Institute.

-OpenGE also depends on a modified version of bamtools, included in the bamtools/ directory.
-Bamtools is released under the MIT license.
-Further details can be found in bamtools/LICENSE.

 ### Contact
 David Mittelman (Project lead)     <david.mittelman@vt.edu>